 CAN SOUNDCLOUD BE THE FACEBOOK OF MUSIC?

 That may sound like a hassle if all you want is a predictably enjoyable soundtrack to your workday or workout.
 But SoundCloud has 150 million registered users, up from 10 million in 2011, and claims 175 million total listeners a month.
+This number also includes those artists who went to buy SoundCloud comments and followers.
 According to ComScore, its traffic across desktop and mobile rose 14 percent in May from a year earlier, and 142 percent from two years ago.
 The audience skews younger than Spotify’s and Pandora’s.

 It’s an environment where novelty-obsessed music fans can be the first to discover and support the promising rapper GoldLink, or the independent singer-songwriter Cyra Morgan, or the producer/musician duo Daytrip.
 Established artists from Snoop Dogg to Beyoncé to Drake have taken to the platform, posting special tracks, remixes, live versions, and promotional experiments.
 Lorde used SoundCloud to release Royals; Prince used it to release a new track, Baltimore, before his recent “Rally 4 Peace” concert.
 And that’s only music: SoundCloud is a home for audio of any kind, from amateur field recordings to edgy comedy podcasts.
 For an adventurous listener, it’s an aural creativity bonanza.